MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-apc.md

 ---
-title: "apc (WinDbg)"
+title: "!apc (WinDbg)"
-description: "The apc extension formats and displays the contents of one or more asynchronous procedure calls (APCs)."
+description: "!The apc extension formats and displays the contents of one or more asynchronous procedure calls (APCs)."
-keywords: ["apc Windows Debugging"] ms.date: 09/17/2018
+keywords: ["!apc Windows Debugging"] ms.date: 09/17/2018
 topic_type:
 - apiref